Why I Decided to Leave Senegal Early

 And that's why that was strike two 🚩

 The final straw was when my friends started to get fired.. for no reason.
 The silver lining of dealing with all the chaos that was going on were my friends.
-Sure, I could vent to my Mom (which I did), but there's something different about having some there experiencing it with you.
+Sure, I could vent to my Mom (which I did), but there's something different about having someone there experiencing it with you.

 Without my friends, I was really on my own.
 Campus started to feel like a prison and I just wasn't enjoying myself anymore, especially not enough to be working for free 🤣